crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/rules.md

 -->

-Rules are the core of the aplication security component.
+Rules are the core of the application security component.
 They are used to detect and block attacks.

 There are 2 types of rules:
  - In-band rules: Those rules are evaluated by the Application Security Component in a "blocking" manner, meaing the remediation component will wait for all rules to be evaluated before blocking or not the request (based on the response from the Application Security Component).